maxmind/dev-hire-homework/README.md

 The report itself should show the following information:

-* Top 10 countries for visitors
+* Top 10 countries by number of page views
-    * include the name of the country in English and the number of visitors from that country
+    * include the name of the country in English and the number of page views from that country
-    * sort the results by number of visitors (most to least)
+    * sort the results by number of page views (most to least)
-    * for each country show the page *other than `/`* that visitors from that country visited the most
+    * for each country show the page *other than `/`* that visitors from that country viewed the most
 * Top 10 US states, ignoring visitors outside the US
     * same as above for output